Almost-valuative invariants of connected split matroids: The cd-index: Introduction

 \section{Introduction}

-Matroid invariants play a central role in recent breakthroughs in combinatorics and combinatorial algebraic geometry which prove real-rootedness, log-concavity, unimodality and related properties of sequences associated to combinatorial objects; for some introductory surveys, see \cite{ard18, kal22, el24}.
-Many of these invariants satisfy an inclusion-exclusion property with respect to matroidal subdivisions of the base polytope, i.e.~the convex hull of the indicator vectors of the bases of the matroid.
-This \emph{valuative property} is remarkable since it is far from being apparent from the definition of the invariants; their nature tends to be rather algebraic instead of combinatorial.
+Matroid invariants are central to recent breakthroughs in combinatorics and combinatorial algebraic geometry, particularly in establishing the real-rootedness, log-concavity, and unimodality of various combinatorial sequences; for some introductory surveys see \cite{ard18, kal22, el24}.
+Many of these invariants $\Psi$ satisfy an inclusion-exclusion property with respect to matroidal subdivisions of the base polytope $\scrP(M)$; i.e.~for a hyperplane $H$ that cuts $\scrP(M)$ into two matroid polytopes we have $\Psi(M) = \Psi(\scrP(M) \cap H^+) + \Psi(\scrP(M) \cap H^-) - \Psi(\scrP(M) \cap H)$.
+This \emph{valuative property} is remarkable; it is rarely evident from the invariants' definitions, which are typically algebraic rather than combinatorial in nature.

-Exploiting the valuative property, Ferroni and Schröter \cite{fs24c} introduce a framework to efficiently compute valuative invariants for a family of matroids that comprises paving matroids.
-This is a large family, as a well known conjecture by Crapo and Rota, see \cite{mnww11}, posits that paving matroids dominate: for matroids on fixed rank $k$ and on $n$ elements the proportion of paving matroids tends to 1 as $n$ tends to infinity.
-Split matroids first appeared in tropical geometry, in investigations on the rays of the Dressian, a polyhedral fan that is the tropical analogue of the Grassmannian \cite{js17}.
-Combinatorially, these matroids are obtained from the uniform matroid by chopping away pieces in such a way that the cuts do not interfere with one another.
-See Section~\ref{sec:Matroids}.
+Exploiting this valuative property, Ferroni and Schröter \cite{fs24c} introduced a framework to efficiently compute $\Psi(M)$ for a broad class of matroids $M$ known as \emph{split matroids}: the value $\Psi(M)$ is determined by the value of $\Psi$ on hypersimplices and so-called \emph{cuspidal matroids}.
+This is significant because split matroids encompass \emph{paving matroids}, and a well-known conjecture of Crapo and Rota, see \cite{mnww11}, posits that paving matroids dominate asymptotically: for a fixed rank $k$, the proportion of paving matroids among all matroids on $n$ elements approaches 1 as $n \to \infty$.

+Split matroids initially emerged in tropical geometry~\cite{js17}.
+Geometrically, they are obtained from the hypersimplex $\Delta_{k,n}$ by making multiple cuts that are mutually non-interfering, i.e.~no point of $\Delta_{k,n}$ is eliminated twice.
+These cuts correspond to cyclic flats, and any pair of them intersects inside $\Delta_{k,n}$ only for modular pairs, i.e.~flats $F,G$ such that $\rk(F) + \rk(G) = \rk(F \cup G) + \rk(F \cap G)$.